Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

 \subsection{Crystal structure}

-CrNb$_4$Se$_8$ has a layered structure derived from 2H--NbSe$_2$.
+Cr$_{1/4}$NbSe$_2$ has a layered structure derived from 2H--NbSe$_2$.
 As shown in Fig. \ref{CrystStr}(a), Nb atoms form triangular lattice layers, and Se atoms coordinate around each Nb atom in a trigonal-prismatic geometry.
 This NbSe$_2$ layer works as the main structural unit of the crystal.
-Cr atoms are intercalated in the vdW gaps between the layers, and forms the $2a\times 2a$ superlattice structure.
+Cr atoms are intercalated in the vdW gaps between the layers, and forms the $2a\times 2b \times c$ superlattice structure.
 The space group of this compound is $P6_3/mmc$, which preserves inversion symmetry in contrast to the $x=1/3$ systems having the chiral crystal structures.

-In the present unpolarized neutron diffraction measurements, we measured 65 nuclear Bragg reflections, among which 41 reflections are independent, at 2.3 K. We refined the atomic coordinates and the isotropic displacement parameters $U_{\mathrm{iso}}$ by the non-linear least-squares method, while fixing the Cr-site occupancy at the value obtained from SEM--EDX measurements, namely 0.74.
+In the present unpolarized neutron diffraction measurements, we measured integrated intensities of 65 nuclear Bragg reflections by the $\theta$-$2\theta$ scans, among which 41 reflections are independent, at 2.3 K. Each integrated intensity was converted to the structure factor by taking into account the Lorentz factor of $1/\sin 2\theta$\cite{Shirane_TAS}, where $2\theta$ is the scattering angle for the Bragg reflection.
+The effect of neutron absorption was neglected since the absorption cross section of this compound for the incident energy of the present experiment was small enough.
+We refined the atomic coordinates and the isotropic displacement parameters $U_{\mathrm{iso}}$ by the non-linear least-squares method, while fixing the Cr-site occupancy at the value obtained from SEM--EDX measurements.
 The calculated structure factors show good agreement with the observed ones, giving an $R(F)$-factor of 3.7\%, as shown in Fig. \ref{CrystStr}(c).
 The refined atomic positions are listed in Table \ref{NucRefinement_table}.
+Note that the site occupancies are calculated using the unit cell of Cr$_{1/4}$NbSe$_2$, which is four-times larger than that of NbSe$_2$.
+Thus, the occupancy of Cr was fixed at $4x=0.74$.
 The lattice constants were also determined to be $a=b=6.900(3)$ \AA\ and $c=12.52(1)$ \AA.